voicerepublic/vr-streambox/README.md

 ## Intial Setup on a clean raspbian image

 Find the PI in you local network.
 Connect a display the pi will print it's ip address during boot.
-Otherwise `nmap` or `nc` are helpfull to poke around.
+Otherwise `nmap` or `nc` are helpful to poke around.

 Ssh into the pi with forward agent `-A`.